Decision matrix examples: 7 steps to build yours fast

 [Inline illustration] Finished decision matrix to decide between three design agencies (example)

-As you can see, Agency 2 has the highest score, so that is the agency you should go with.
-Even though Agency 1 was cheaper, the average cost of Agency 2, combined with their years of experience and stellar customer reviews make them the best option for your team.
-All that’s left is to contact the agency and move forward with the brand campaign.
+Agency 2 has the highest score, making it the clear winner.
+Even though Agency 1 was cheaper, Agency 2's balance of cost, experience, and stellar reviews makes it the best choice.
+All that's left is to contact them and move forward with your campaign.

 Decision matrix example